-Options Advantages Disadvantages Option 1: Fixed Rate Of the proposed royalty options, this one would be the easier to administer (e.g., no need to monitor price to determine rate) Lower compliance costs.
-Revenue stability.
-Government take would not adjust to reflect changes in profitability.
-Option 2: Variable rate (time period) Potentially less regressive than a fixed-rate royalty (depends on time-profits correlation).
+Option 2: Variable rate (time period) Potentially less regressive than a fixed-rate royalty (depends on time-profit correlation).
 Easier to administer than a price-based royalty.
-Cliff edges would make it vulnerable to abuse, e.g., high grading.
+Cliff edges would make it vulnerable to abuse, e.g., high- grading.
 Potentially less progressive than a price-based royalty.
-Option 3: Variable rate (price based) and profit share.
-Combines an early, predictable source of revenue with a share of the profits.
+Option 3: Variable rate (price-based) and profit share Combines an early, predictable source of revenue with a share of the profits.
 Most progressive option.
 Profit share would only be due when a contractor is making profits.
 Profit share may be complex to administer.
 Revenues may be delayed.
-Vulnerable to profit shifting, particularly with respect to costs.
-Option 4: Variable-rate royalty (price based) ISA's revenue would increase automatically when prices rise.
-Easy to communicate to the public: citizens like to see royalties increase with prices.
+Vulnerable to profit-shifting, particularly with respect to costs.
+Option 4: Variable-rate royalty (price- based) ISA's revenue would increase automatically when prices rise.
+Easy to communicate to the public; citizens like to see royalties increase with prices.
+Sensitive to a company's profitability, assuming profits track prices.
 Companies may understate the value and price of minerals to avoid moving into the higher royalty band.
 Can be addressed by using benchmark prices, as proposed by the OEWG.
+More complex to administer; prices must be monitored to determine the rate.